wearereasonablepeople/step-gh-npm-release/README.md

 ## Notes

-* This will run the `build` command before publishing the NPM release if it exists in your `package.json` file
+* This will run the `build` command before publishing the npm release if it exists in your `package.json` file